 Building a sales pipeline in your CRM system allows teams to collect and analyze the data they gathered during the sales process.
 That analysis gives your team better insight into how to nurture prospective customers.
 The data allows your sales team to build personal relationships with clients to close a deal.

-Managers can see how close their team is to closing sales that are in the pipeline, make a more accurate estimate of when those sales will be completed, and understand how that affects the team’s quota.
+Because every step of the sales process is tracked and monitored — and sales metrics are collected as well — sales pipeline management makes it easier for teams to forecast sales accurately.
+Managers can see how close their team is to closing sales that are in the pipeline.
+They can more accurately estimate closing timelines and understand how that affects quotas.
 In turn, this additional data helps businesses predict revenues, create budgets and recognize new areas for growth.

 “Sales pipeline management is a critical function of any business, as it captures predicted revenue flows typically from three to nine months out into the future,” Qaqish said.